sara-nl/spiderdocs/source/Pages/about.rst

 Ending a project
 ================

-Once your project ends, all the relevant data and accounts will be removed according to the our terms and conditions rules.
+Once your project ends, all the relevant data and accounts will be removed according to the Usage Agreement terms and conditions.